For students

 Left hand only

 Finger a small section without the bow.
-Listen for the pitches when your fingers land on the strings.
+Make sure to hear the pitches when your fingers land on the strings.

 #41